mariana-stefani/aroma-healing/README.md

 * The navbar was not fixing to the top of the page when scrolling down.
 I found this was happening because Bootstrap class was overwriting "position: sticky;".
 I was able to fix it adding "!important" to position on nav.

+* When clicking on any button on the recipe container it was scrolling to the top of the page.
+I fixed it adding preventDefaul() event method to buttons function.

 * The website was tested throughout the building of the project using the dev tools within the browser.

 * The HTML was checked on [HTML Validator](https://validator.w3.org/).